jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (3) For the purposes of Part 6 of the Criminal Procedure Act 2011, an order under subsection (1) is a sentence.

 ### 90 Procedure if offender convicted in District Court and court believes offender could be sentenced to preventive detention
-(1) This section applies if a person is convicted by a District Court of a qualifying sexual or violent offence, and the court has reason to believe, from a report of a probation officer or otherwise, that a sentence of preventive detention may be appropriate.
+(1) This section applies if a person is convicted by the District Court of a qualifying sexual or violent offence, and the court has reason to believe, from a report of a probation officer or otherwise, that a sentence of preventive detention may be appropriate.
 (2) The court must transfer the offender to the High Court for sentence and make an entry in the permanent court record to the effect that the court has declined jurisdiction on the ground that it has reason to believe that the offender should be considered for a sentence of preventive detention.

 **Warrant of commitment for sentence of imprisonment**